dave-theunsub/clamtk/README.md

 ## Thank you

 Many people have contributed their time, energy, opinions, recommendations, and expertise to this software.
 I cannot thank them enough.
-Their names are listed on the ClamTk website.
+Their names are listed in the [credits.md file](credits.md)

 Also a big thank you to:
 * Everyone who has contributed in one way or another to ClamTk - including language files, bug notifications, and feature requests